eandersonEverfi/product-qa-docs/docs/iFrame.md

 verifying that iFrame is loaded and pointing to to the everfi homepage

-verifying that the Hamburger menu button is visible within the iFrame
+verifying that the Search box is visible within the iFrame

-User clicks the Hamburger menu button
+User clicks the Search box

 visual check post hamburger menu button\
 verifying that the user sees the hamburger menue is expanded\